uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 Key Features:

-* Vegetation Dynamics: Simulates the lifecycle of various plant functional types, influenced by climatic conditions and including competition between plant functional types.
+* Vegetation Dynamics: simulates the lifecycle of various plant functional types, influenced by climatic conditions and including competition between plant functional types.
-* Carbon and Nitrogen Cycling: Captures ecosystem carbon and nitrogen fluxes and pools, incorporating processes such as photosynthesis, respiration, and decomposition.
+* Carbon and Nitrogen Cycling: captures ecosystem carbon and nitrogen fluxes and pools, incorporating processes such as photosynthesis, respiration, and decomposition.
-* Soil Thermal Dynamics: Provides detailed insights into soil thermal conditions, including permafrost dynamics and active layer thickness, influenced by external factors like snow cover and vegetation.
+* Soil Thermal Dynamics: provides detailed insights into soil thermal conditions, including permafrost dynamics and active layer thickness, influenced by external factors like snow cover and vegetation.
-* Disturbance Modules: Accounts for ecological disturbances, including wildfires and permafrost thaw.
+* Disturbance Modules: accounts for ecological disturbances, including wildfires and permafrost thaw.

 # Statement of need